gpelouze/eis_pointing/README.md

 appropriate path.

-If SolarSoft is not installed, steps 1 to 3 of the [pipeline](#pipeline) will have to be performed manually..
+If SolarSoft is not installed, steps 1 to 3 of the [pipeline](#pipeline) will have to be performed manually.

 ### Option 1: Installation using `pip`